anotherAsad/AdvancedComputerSystems/Project2/readme.md

 - When optimizing a task, we must first identify the bottle-neck in the execution.
 Failing to resolve the bottle-neck may cause other unrelated optimizations to not bear any effect in speeding up the execution.
 - Conversely, resolving bottle-necks in order of their significance can give us iteratively better implementations.
 - When parallelizing an implementation, one must be careful about the atomicity of access.
 If the parallel parts of the program share data, mutexes and semaphores must be used to avoid race conditions.
 - In order to reap the benefits of instruction-level parallelism, it is important that the application not be memory-bound.
-Therefore, the program should be structured to keep the processor occupied by providing hight memory-access throughput.
+Therefore, the program should be structured to keep the processor occupied by providing high memory-access throughput.